Jennifer Lopez and Alex Rodriguez's Road to Engagement

 GAMR / BACKGRID

-A-Rod shares on his Instagram Story a photo of him and J.Lo at the beach and an excerpt of a poem called "Soulmate" which was written by Bianca Sparacino.
+During a beach vacation with J.Lo, A-Rod shares on his Instagram Story an excerpt of a poem called "Soulmate" which was written by Bianca Sparacino.

 Article continues below